nevrome/Rirrlicht/README.md

 Rirrlicht
 ---------

 R package to provide a plot API for the [Irrlicht engine](http://irrlicht.sourceforge.net/).
+Only a proof of concept.

 I'm not part of the Irrlicht Engine team -- this is just an API.